Download, Installation, and Update

 Next, startup Matlab or Octave on the machine, change Matlab’s or Octave’s working directory to the Psychtoolbox folder (cd command) and then type SetupPsychtoolbox.

 (see SetupPsychtoolbox or type help SetupPsychtoolbox).
 The SetupPsychtoolbox script will setup your local Psychtoolbox folder for use with Matlab or Octave.
+It will also allow for first time license manager setup on a users computer account on macOS and Windows.

 Staying Up-to-Date